yashlohade21/agentic-ai/backend/AI_Agent_Working_Model_Documentation.md

 ## 🎯 Executive Summary

 This AI Agent System is a sophisticated multi-agent architecture designed to handle complex coding and development tasks through intelligent orchestration.
-The system coordinates specialized agents to provide comprehensive, educational responses similar to advanced coding assistants like Codebuff.
+The system coordinates specialized agents to provide comprehensive, educational responses similar to advanced coding assistants like Binarybrained.

 **Key Strengths:**
 - Modular, specialized agent architecture